mvolkmann/gift-track/README.md

 Navigate to the About, People, Occasions, and Gifts pages by clicking the nav links near the top.
+On the Gift page, after gifts are displayed click the "Go to Report" button.
-While not yet connected via the nav, you can change the URL to "/person/{personId}/occasion/{occasionId}/gift" to navigate to another page that displays gifts.
+Note that this changes the URL to "/person/{personId}/occasion/{occasionId}/gift" and navigate to that page.

 Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters)